RedHatInsights/rhproxy/README.md

   status            - Display Status of the Insights Proxy Service

-  update            - Update download files update-mirrors    - Update the list of mirror servers
+  update            - Update download files
 ```

 ### Updating the rhproxy configuration

+- The list of allowed upstream servers are provided in:
+  - `~/.config/rhproxy/env/redhat.servers` for RedHat Insights Servers
+  - `~/.config/rhproxy/env/epel.servers` for Allowed Dnf/Yum EPEL Servers

+  These are replaced with rhproxy RPM updates so any manual updates to them will be lost.

 The configuration of rhproxy can be updated as follows:

-- update the Insights Proxy parameters in `~/.config/rhproxy/env/rhproxy.env`
+- Update the Insights Proxy parameters in `~/.config/rhproxy/env/rhproxy.env`
-- you can also update the list of allowed upstream servers in `~/.config/rhproxy/env/redhat.servers` and `~/.config/rhproxy/env/mirror.servers`
+- Provide optional mirror servers in the following file:
+  - `~/.config/rhproxy/env/mirror.servers`

+  Updates to that file are presistent and not touched with rhproxy RPM updates.

 then restart the service: